Tantra: Rise and development

+Vamachara and Dakshinachara

+Vamachara

-Tantric practices also included secret initiation ceremonies in which individuals would enter the tantric family (kula) and receive the secret mantras of the tantric deities.
+Vamachara is used to describe a particular mode of tantric worship or sadhana (spiritual practice) that uses heterodox methods to sublimate for spiritual growth.
+These tantric practices also included secret initiation ceremonies in which individuals would enter the tantric family (kula) and receive the secret mantras of the tantric deities.
 These initiations included the consumption of the sexual substances (semen and female sexual secretions) produced through ritual sex between the guru and his consort.
 These substances were seen as spiritually powerful and were also used as offerings for tantric deities.
 For both Śaivas and Buddhists, tantric practices often took place at important sacred sites (pithas) associated with fierce goddesses.
 Samuel writes that "we do not have a clear picture of how this network of pilgrimage sites arose."
 Whatever the case, it seems that it was in these ritual spaces visited by both Buddhists and Śaivas that the practice of Kaula and Anuttarayoga Tantra developed during the eighth and ninth centuries.
 Besides the practices outlined above, these sites also saw the practice of animal sacrifice as blood offerings to Śākta goddesses like Kamakhya.
 This practice is mentioned in Śākta texts like the Kālikāpurāṇa and the Yoginītantra.
 In some of these sites, such as Kamakhya Pitha, animal sacrifice is still widely practiced by Śāktas.
+Samuel states that transgressive and antinomian tantric practices developed in both Buddhist and Brahmanical (mainly Śaiva ascetics like the Kapalikas) contexts and that "Śaivas and Buddhists borrowed extensively from each other, with varying degrees of acknowledgement."
+According to Samuel, these deliberately transgressive practices included, "night time orgies in charnel grounds, involving the eating of human flesh, the use of ornaments, bowls and musical instruments made from human bones, sexual relations while seated on corpses, and the like."
+Samuel writes that the Saiva Tantra tradition appears to have originated as ritual sorcery carried out by hereditary caste groups (kulas) and associated with sex, death and fierce goddesses.
+The initiation rituals involved the consumption of the mixed sexual secretions (the clan essence) of a male guru and his consort.
+These practices were adopted by Kapalika styled ascetics and influenced the early Nath siddhas.
+Over time, the more extreme external elements were replaced by internalized yogas that make use of the subtle body.
+Sexual ritual became a way to reach the liberating wisdom taught in the tradition.